-The 2011A Bonds are being issued to provide funds (i) to currently refund a portion of the City's outstanding General Obligation Bonds, Series of 2008, (ii) to currently refund a portion of the City's outstanding General Obligation Bonds, Series of 2005A, (iii) to currently refund a portion of the City's outstanding General Obligation Bonds, Series of 2002A, (iv) to currently refund a portion of the City's outstanding General Obligation Bonds, Series of 1993A, and (v) to pay the costs of issuing and insuring the 2011A Bonds or any or all of the same.
-The 2011B Bonds are being issued to provide funds (i) to advance refund a portion of the 2002A Bonds, and (ii) to pay the costs of issuing the 2011B Bonds or any or all of the same.
+The 2012A Bonds are being issued to provide funds (i) to currently refund the City's outstanding General Obligation Bonds, Series of 2002A, and (ii) to pay the costs of issuing and insuring the 2012A Bonds or any or all of the same.
+The 2012B Bonds are being issued to provide funds (i) to finance various capital projects within the City, and (ii) to pay the costs of issuing and insuring the 2012B Bonds or any or all of the same.

-The City has covenanted in the Resolution (i) to include the amount of debt service for the Bonds for each fiscal year in which such sums are due and payable in its budget for that year; (ii) to appropriate such amounts from its general revenues for the payment of such debt service; and (iii) to duly and punctually pay, or cause to be paid, from its sinking fund or any other of its revenues or funds, the principal of, and interest on, the Bonds at the dates and places and in the manner stated in the Bonds, according to the true intent and meaning thereof; for such budgeting, appropriation and payment the City in the Resolution has pledged its full faith, credit and taxing power.
+The City has covenanted in the Resolution (i) to include the amount of debt service for the Bonds for each fiscal year in which such sums are due and payable in its budget for that fiscal year; (ii) to appropriate such amounts from its general revenues for the payment of such debt service; and (iii) to duly and punctually pay, or cause to be paid, from its sinking fund or any other of its revenues or funds, the principal of, and interest on, the Bonds at the dates and places and in the manner stated in the Bonds, according to the true intent and meaning thereof; for such budgeting, appropriation and payment the City in the Resolution has pledged its full faith, credit and taxing power.

-As Bond Counsel for the City, we have examined the relevant provisions of the Constitution of the Commonwealth of Pennsylvania; the Acts of Assembly pursuant to which the Bonds are authorized, issued and sold; the transcript of proceedings filed with the Pennsylvania
+As Bond Counsel for the City, we have examined the relevant provisions of the Constitution of the Commonwealth of Pennsylvania; the Acts of the General Assembly of the Commonwealth of Pennsylvania pursuant to which the Bonds are authorized, issued and sold; the transcript of proceedings filed with the Pennsylvania Department of Community and Economic Development (the "Department"); and certain statements, affidavits and other documents which we have considered pertinent.

-City of Pittsburgh August , 2011 Page 2
+City of Pittsburgh February , 2012 Page 2